v-fearam/msbuild-examples/custom-task-code-generation/README.md

 ```
 propertyName:type:defaultValue
 ```
-Then our code will generate a c# class with all the constants.
+Then our code will generate a c# class with all the constants. :innocent: This is not useful at all, it is simple, the idea is help us to learn the mechanism.
 A problem should stop the build and give us enough information.

 ## Step 1, create the AppSettingStronglyTyped project